Business Immigration 101: Insight from a Fort Worth Business Immigration Lawyer

-Professors and researchers who have demonstrated outstanding achievements in a specific academic field – and who have a minimum of three years’ experience teaching or researching in that field – may be eligible for this visa category.
-This category requires employer sponsorship.
+Professors and researchers who have demonstrated outstanding achievements in their academic fields and who have at least three years of teaching or research experience in that field could qualify for this visa category with employer sponsorship.

-EB-1 visas for extraordinary ability are for those who can demonstrate recognized achievements in the sciences, arts, business, athletics or education.
-Nobel prize winners and others may be eligible for these visas.
+People who can demonstrate recognized achievements in arts, the sciences, business, athletics or education, such as Nobel Prize winners and other people of distinguished talent, may be eligible for EB-1 visas with employer sponsorship.

 PERM Labor Certification Applications